-- A. Subject to the provisions of Subsection B of this section, the board of county commissioners, upon the certification of the county as to the amount needed to provide health care to indigent residents of the county or to support the state's medicaid program, shall impose a levy against the net taxable value, as that term is defined in the Property Tax Code [Articles 35 through 38 of Chapter 7 NMSA 1978], of the property in the county sufficient to raise the amount certified by the county. - B. The question of imposing an indigent and medicaid health care levy for the purpose of the Indigent Hospital and County Health Care Act shall be submitted to the electors and voted upon as a separate question at the next subsequent general election or any special election called prior thereto for such purpose. - C. Upon finding by the board of county commissioners that an election will be necessary, the board of county commissioners shall meet and order an election to be held at a designated time in the county upon the question of imposing an indigent and medicaid health care levy for the purpose of the Indigent Hospital and County Health Care Act in the county.
-If the question is to be voted upon at a special election, the election shall be held not less than thirty nor more than fifty days after the finding, but in no event shall the election be held within fifty days preceding or succeeding any general election held in the county.
+- A. Subject to the provisions of Subsection B of this section, the board of county commissioners, upon the certification of the board as to the amount needed in the fund, shall impose a levy against the net taxable value, as that term is defined in the Property Tax Code [7-35-1 NMSA 1978], of the property in the county sufficient to raise the amount certified by the board. - B. The question of imposing an indigent hospital levy for the purpose of the Indigent Hospital and County Health Care Act [27-5-1 NMSA 1978] shall be submitted to the electors and voted upon as a separate question at the next subsequent general election or any special election called prior thereto for such purpose. - C. Upon finding by the board of county commissioners that an election will be necessary, the board of county commissioners shall meet and order an election to be held at a designated time in the county upon the question of imposing an indigent hospital levy for the purpose of the Indigent Hospital and County Health Care Act in the county.
+If the question is to be voted upon at a special election, the election shall be held not less than thirty nor more than fifty days after the finding, but in no event shall the election be held within five days preceding or succeeding any general election held in the county.
 The order for the election shall be made a part of the official minutes of the board of county commissioners.
 A copy of the order shall be published in a newspaper of general circulation in the county at least fifteen days before the date set for the election, and an affidavit of publication shall be obtained.
 At least five days prior to the date for holding the election, the board of county commissioners shall publish in a newspaper of general circulation in the county and post in five conspicuous places in the county a notice of election, which shall be in substantially the following form: